mattduffy/exiftool/README.md

 #### Command Not Found!

 This node.js package can only function if [exiftool](https://exiftool.org/install.html) is installed.
-This node.js package DOES NOT install the necessary, underlying ```exiftool```.
+This node.js package DOES NOT install the necessary, underlying ```exiftool``` executable.
 If ```exiftool``` is not installed, or is not available in the system path, it will throw an error and interrupt execution.

 ```javascript
 let exiftool = await new Exiftool().init( 'images/copper.jpg' )